Find Affordable College Courses

 13 Yearly Graduations

 Ferris State University is the 8th most popular school in the nation for students seeking a bachelor's degree in nuclear medical technology/technologist.
 Roughly 11,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,188 per year, while in-state graduate students, on average, pay $8,232 per year.
-During the 2020-2021 academic year, 13 people received their bachelor's degree in nuclear medical technology/technologist from Ferris.
-Of these students, 62% were women and 8% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $14,140 per year, while in-state graduate students, on average, pay $8,880 per year.
+During the most recent year for which we have data, 13 people received their bachelor's degree in nuclear medical technology/technologist from Ferris.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 53% were women.

 12 Yearly Graduations

 The 9th most popular school in the country for nuclear medical technology/technologist majors who are seeking their bachelor's degree is Massachusetts College of Pharmacy and Health Sciences.
 Each year, around 7,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $34,700 per year, while in-state graduate students, on average, pay $22,950 per year.
-The nuclear medical technology/technologist program at Massachusetts College of Pharmacy and Health Sciences awarded 12 bachelor's degrees during the 2020-2021 school year.
-About 67% of this group were women, and 25% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $37,620 per year, while in-state graduate students, on average, pay $24,840 per year.
+During the most recent year for which we have data, 12 people received their bachelor's degree in nuclear medical technology/technologist from MCPHS University.
+About 40% of this group were women, and 40% were students from an underrepresented racial-ethnic group.

 #10